yashpunjabi/CS1331-Checkstyle/Checkstyle.md

 * Open git bash, navigate to home and create the file (in my case, I had to use `.bash_profile`)
 ![windows-alias-1](./windows-alias-1.png)

-* Open the file in vim and add the alias
+* Open the file in vim and add the alias.
 ![windows-alias-2](./windows-alias-2.png)
+(screenshot doesn't show the xml part of the command, but it must be included)

 * Save and close the file.
 Restart git bash and test whether it worked
 ![windows-alias-3](./windows-alias-3.png)